-In honor of Flag Day, we've decided to take a break from our normal Flag Day traditions (flagpole-sitting, bobbing for flag-shaped apples, etc.) to take a closer look at Old Glory herself.
+In honor of Flag Day, we've decided to take a break from our normal Flag Day traditions (i.e., taking any excuse to eat red, white or blue candies) to gain a better appreciation of Old Glory herself.

 Not surprisingly, there are a lot of fun facts surrounding the Stars and Stripes — but most of the coolest stuff isn't found in any of our history books.
 A lot of it is interesting, some of it is surprising, and the one tidbit about "Gilligan's Island" is downright haunting.

-Bone up on your American Flag trivia below, and use it to impress your friends and neighbors during the weekend's backyard barbecues:
+Bone up on the American Flag trivia below and use it to impress your friends and neighbors all day long:

 #1.
 Betsy Ross is widely credited with designing the first American flag, but there is almost no evidence to support that claim.
 The only records of Ross' involvement came from her own grandson in 1870, when he presented the Historical Society of Pennsylvania in Philadelphia with affidavits from his own family members as evidence.
 Instead, many historians believe that Francis Hopkinson deserves the credit, because early journals from the Continental Congress are said to explicitly name him as the flag's designer.

 #4.
-During the opening sequence (about 22 seconds in) of first-season episodes of "Gilligan's Island," the U.S. Flag can be seen flying at half-staff off in the distance.
-According to a 1994 audio book co-authored by Russell Johnson, who played the Professor, this is because the show's pilot episode finished filming on November 22, 1963 — the same day President Kennedy was assassinated.
+During the opening sequence (about 22 seconds in) of first-season episodes of "Gilligan's Island," the U.S. flag can be seen flying at half-staff off in the distance.
+According to a 1994 audio book co-authored by Russell Johnson, who played the Professor, this is because the show's pilot episode finished filming on Nov.
+22, 1963 — the same day President Kennedy was assassinated.